technologiestiftung/lab-site/source/projects/crime-atlas/en/index.md

 layout: project
 description: The crime atlas serves as a model project for the publishing of open data
 lang: en
-title: "How to Publish sensitive data openly: Berlin's Crime Atlas"
+title: "How to publish sensitive data openly: Berlin's Crime Atlas"
 subtitle: Open Data lessons from Berlin's Police
 type: publication
 colorMode: bright